 Fire threats are omnipresent for business owners, but technology, training, and preparedness can help lessen the loss associated with fires.
 Consider the following when developing a fire prevention plan:

-2. Manage hot work hazards: Preventing hot work fires requires careful implementation and enforcement of a written Hot Work Safety Program.
-Management should designate a hot work Permit Authorizing Individual (PAI), who is trained in hot work safety measures and is responsible for issuing permits.
+Manage hot work hazards: Preventing hot work fires requires careful implementation and enforcement of a written Hot Work Safety Program.
+Management should designate a hot work Permit Authorising Individual (PAI), who is trained in hot work safety measures and is responsible for issuing permits.

-3. Pre-fire planning or Emergency Response Plan (ERP): Good pre-fire planning or ERP gives the fire department better situational awareness as they can refer to your plan at the time of an emergency.
-To create a best-in-class ERP:
+Pre-fire planning: Good pre-fire planning gives your fire station better situational awareness as they can refer to your plan at the time of an emergency.
+But how does a company create a best-in-class pre-fire plan?

-4. Business continuity planning: A business continuity plan provides a framework for returning to normalcy following a disaster.
+Business continuity planning: A business continuity plan provides a framework for returning to normalcy following a disaster.
 It is a key tool in protecting business revenues, your company's reputation, recovery costs, and even people’s lives.
+It generally covers the following key areas.
 Make sure your plan includes emergency response procedures for fires.